Vasileia-Apostolou/Beauty_Bounty/README.md

 * Most of this project's functionality was taken from [this Udemy course](https://www.udemy.com/course/build-ecommerce-website-to-master-django-and-python/learn/lecture/16779602?start=0#content)
 * Code Institute's Tutor assistance has helped my a lot in solving and understanding the cause of the errors and issues I was facing
 * Special thanks to my mentor Gerard McBride
-* [Slack Overflow](https://stackoverflow.com/) has been very helpful for solving errors
+* [Slack Overflow](https://stackoverflow.com/) has been very helpful in solving errors

 ## Disclaimer
 This project is for educational purposes only.